-1789 Alexander Mackenzie, afterwards knighted, discovered the Mackenzie river by a land journey, and traced it to the Frozen Sea.
-His tediously-written journey has been read by every one conversant with voyages and travels.

-1790 Mr. Duncan examined Chesterfield inlet: his men mutinied, and he returned, in consequence, without success.

-1815-1818 Lieutenant Kotzebue, in a vessel named the Rurik, fitted out for discovery at the expense of the Russian Count Romanzoff, proceeded round Cape Horn, and attempted the discovery of the north-west passage, by the way of Behring's strait.
+- 1777 Lieutenant Young, in the same ship, was sent for the same purpose: he reached 72° 45' (Woman's islands), and returned without making any further progress. - 1786-1787 The Danish Admiral Lowenorn, sailed to "re-discover" (as the phrase is), East Greenland, but his vessels being damaged by the ice, he returned to Denmark unsuccessful. - 1789 Alexander Mackenzie, afterwards knighted, discovered the Mackenzie river by a land journey, and traced it to the Frozen Sea.
+His tediously-written journey has been read by every one conversant with voyages and travels. - 1790 Mr. Duncan examined Chesterfield inlet: his men mutinied, and he returned, in consequence, without success. - 1815-1818 Lieutenant Kotzebue, in a vessel named the Rurik, fitted out for discovery at the expense of the Russian Count Romanzoff, proceeded round Cape Horn, and attempted the discovery of the north-west passage, by the way of Behring's strait.
 This he passed, and entered on the sea which washes the northern shore of the American continent; discovering also the sound which bears his name, and which had been passed unobserved by Captain Cook.
-He returned unsuccessful, as far as even the slightest attempt at the passage is concerned, since he did not succeed in reaching Icy Cape.
-1818 In this year I circumnavigated Baffin's bay, and by this means restored to our charts, whence they had been expunged, the valuable discoveries of that great navigator, whose name it bears: correcting them only where the imperfection, of his means, and other circumstances, had left errors, of small importance compared to what he had effected.
-I need not name here, what else in its consequences to commerce, was the result of this my first voyage.

-1818 Buchan made a fruitless attempt to reach the Pole; having failed, from circumstances beyond his control, he returned in consequence of the damage sustained by his ship.

-1819-1820 Parry in his first voyage. between latitude 74° N, and 113° W, discovered Melville island, North Georgian, now called Parry's islands, and Prince Regent's inlet, and was the first to winter in these regions.

-1820-1821 Franklin in his first journey from Hudson's bay, by land, for this purpose, traced the coast of America between Hearne river and point Turnagain.

-1821-1822 Parry, in his second voyage, discovered the land which he has termed Melville peninsula, together with the strait which he has named after his ships, the Fury and Hecla.
+He returned unsuccessful, as far as even the slightest attempt at a passage is concerned, since he did not succeed in reaching Icy Cape. - 1818 In this year I circumnavigated Baffin's bay, and by this means restored to our charts, whence they had been expunged, the valuable discoveries of that great navigator, whose name it bears: correcting them only where the imperfection, of his means, and other circumstances, had left errors, of small importance compared to what he had effected.
+I need not name here, what else in its consequences to commerce, was the result of this my first voyage. - 1818 Buchan made a fruitless attempt to reach the Pole; having failed, from circumstances beyond his control, he returned in consequence of the damage sustained by his ship. - 1819-1820 Parry in his first voyage, between latitude 74° N, and 113° W, discovered Melville island, North Georgian, now called Parry's islands, and Prince Regent's inlet, and was the first to winter in these regions. - 1820-1821 Franklin, in his first journey from Hudson's bay, by land, for this purpose, traced the coast of America between Hearne river and Point Turnagain. - 1821-1822 Parry, in his second voyage, discovered the land which he has termed Melville peninsula, together with the strait which he has named after his ships, the Fury and Hecla.

-1822-1823 Franklin, in his second journey, traced the coast of America between Mackenzie river and Cape Back; while Dr. Richardson, separating from him for this purpose, surveyed the coast between Hearne and Mackenzie rivers.

-1822-1825 Parry, in his third voyage, penetrated down Prince Regent's inlet as far as latitude 728 30' in longitude 91° W. In this voyage the Fury was lost, and he in consequence, returned unsuccessful.

-1833-1836 Beechy, in a voyage which occupied the period denoted in these dates, passed through Behring's strait, and attempted to penetrate to the eastward; he reached the 71° 231⁄2' latitude and the 156° 211⁄2' west longitude, leaving about 150 miles unexplored between his own and Franklin's discoveries.

-1827 Parry, in this year, made an unsuccessful attempt to reach the North Pole; it having been imagined that a free passage to the equator might possibly be made in that direction.
+- 1822-1823 Franklin, in his second journey, traced the coast of America between Mackenzie river and Cape Back; while Dr. Richardson, separating from him for this purpose, surveyed the coast between Hearne and Mackenzie rivers. - 1822-1825 Parry, in his third voyage, penetrated down Prince Regent's inlet as far as latitude 72° 30' in longitude 91° W. In this voyage the Fury was lost, and he, in consequence, returned unsuccessful. - 1823-1826 Beechy, in a voyage which occupied the period denoted in these dates, passed through Behring's strait, and attempted to penetrate to the eastward; he reached the 71° 231⁄2' latitude and the 156° 211⁄2' west longitude, leaving about 150 miles unexplored between his own and Franklin's discoveries. - 1827 Parry, in this year, made an unsuccessful attempt to reach the North Pole; it having been imagined that a free passage to the equator might possibly be made in that direction.